net-lisias-kspu/ContractConfigurator/Parameters.md

         kerbal = Jebediah Kermin

         // Alternate method of identifying the Kerbal - zero based index of the
-        // entry in a SpawnKerbal BEHAVIOUR node.
+        // entry in a SpawnKerbal or SpawnVessel BEHAVIOUR node.
         //index = 0

         // Text to use for the parameter